Should you apply Colgate on penis or not?

 Also, when you try to control your partner because you are overly jealous for no reason, he or she may end up having enough and will want to part.
 That's why you have to make the decision to heal from jealousy while there is still time.

 You do not want to be jealous to the extreme and save your couple?
-Here are 5 tips to apply now to get there.
+Here are a few tips to apply now to get there.

-It is important to identify the causes of jealousy in order to manage it better.
+It is important to identify the causes of jealousy to manage it better.
 Indeed, we all feel (at least for the majority), the fear of losing the person we love.
-This feeling of fear and anxiety can come from a lack of self-confidence, low self-esteem, a lack of attention on the part of the spouse ...
+This feeling of fear and anxiety can come from a lack of self-confidence, low self-esteem, a lack of attention on the part of the spouse.

 When these emotions take root, jealousy and possessiveness quickly find their place.
 We then adopt behaviors of control and power which, we hope, will alleviate these painful feelings.
 We must, therefore, seek to explore the origin of our fears rather than project them onto our partner.